ffrazatto/data_cleaning/CodeBook.md

 deviation values were to be used in the final dataframe, so only the columns containing "mean" and "std" in their names should be selected.

-First of all, the correct labels for the activities and features were assigned to all columns for both data sets (test and training), making identification easier.
+First of all, the subject and correct labels for the activities and features were assigned to all columns for both data sets (test and training), making identification easier.
 Afterwards, the data sets were merged together.

 Then the required mean and standard deviation columns were extracted, and new descriptive labels were assinied to each column, rendering a cleaner data.